mmadsen/experiment-networkmkodel-identification-diss/README.md

 3. Within the overall sample from each simulation run, comprised now of the time averaged class frequencies from 30 sampled communities, I examine the classes/types themselves, and drop any types (columns) which do not have data values for at least 3 communities.
 This is standard pre-processing for seriation analyses (or was in the Fordian manual days of seriation analysis) since without more than 3 values, a column does not contribute to ordering the communities.

-These final samples are contained in directories:

-* `slice-stratified-filtered-lineage-data`
-* `slice-stratified-filtered-linear-data`

-The [IDSS Seriation](https://github.com/clipo/idss-seriation) package is then used to seriate the stratified, filtered data files for each simulation run across the two models.
-The results are located in subdirectories:
+The [IDSS Seriation](https://github.com/clipo/idss-seriation) package is then used to seriate the stratified, filtered data files for each simulation run.
+The "minmax-by-weight" solutions are what we will work with for classification and inference.

-* `seriations-linear-filtered`
-* `seriations-lineage-filtered`

-The "minmax-by-weight" solutions are what we will work with for classification and inference, and the results for both frequency and continuity seriation methods are copied into our primary data directories:

-* `train-lineage`
-* `train-linear`

-The analysis is a set of IPython notebooks and python scripts in `analysis/sc-1`.